|Like us on Facebook to win tickets to the Ideal Home Christmas Show|

 Outdoor plastic mirror is lightweight and is 10 times stronger than glass.

 Acrylic Mirror is safer to use if children are around.
+The reflection with an acrylic mirror is not as true as mirror glass,

 It is usually made from 3mm acrylic and weighs 80% less than mirror glass.
 It can be cut to size - simply score halfway through with a knife then break along a straight edge.
 Or use a hacksaw with a fine blade.